Manik Bandopadhyay: Literary life

 Manik was much inclined to literature and had read some Bengali masterpieces at an early age.
 While in Class VII in Bindubasini School at Tangail, the Bengali teacher would be pleased with Manik's way of writing essays and would often advise classmates to follow him.
 Manik wrote poetry at the age of sixteen.
 A brilliant student, Manik studied in the prestigious Presidency College in Calcutta (now Kolkata) with Bachelor of Science (B.Sc.)
 Honors course in mathematics.
 One day, some classmates argued that leading periodicals publish stories only of eminent authors.
 Manik differed and took the challenge with a bet and replied that his first story would be good enough for the purpose.
 He wrote his first story "Atasimami" (Aunt Atasi), a romantic love story based on his early life experience of an older couple, a clarionet player and his wife, and went straight to the office of the then renowned monthly Bichitra.
 Manik handed over the story to the deputy editor present there without even asking when to come next to know the fate of the story.
 After anxiously waiting for around four months, one fine morning, the famous writer and editor of the monthly himself came to his home with a copy of Poush 1335 issue (Dec-Jan 1928–29) and honorarium and requested for another story.
 "Atasimami" created sensation in the literary circle of Bengal and Manik became casual in his studies and could not succeed twice in B.Sc. final terms and devoted himself wholeheartedly to literature.

-Never a well-off person, Manik had to struggle throughout his life to maintain his family along with wife Kamala Bandyopadhyay.